alberand/Blog/content/latex_bootstrap_code.md

 Date: 08.11.2016
 Author: Andrew Albershtein
 Status: draft
-tags: Latex, Bootstrap, code, emphasizing
+tags: Latex, Bootstrap, code snippet
 Lang: en

 Do you like those little highlighting for commands, files, codes and other stuff